jcpowermac/hanlon-wiki/slice-config.md

         persist_timeout: 10
         register_timeout: 120

-If the configuration file does not exists, razor will generate a default configuration during intial startup.
-The configuration settings are stored in razor installation directory conf/razor_server.conf.
+If the configuration file does not exist, Razor will generate a default configuration during intial startup.
+The configuration settings are stored in the Razor installation directory: conf/razor_server.conf.

 ## Settings

-The razor configuration supports the following settings:
+The Razor configuration slice reports on the following settings:

 * admin_port: razor admin management port.
 * api_port: razor slice rest api port.